pschool-in/curriculum/content/social/profession.md

 I look after a library, I am a *librarian*.
 ```

-## People and Tool
+## People and Tools

 Match the people with their tools of trade.

 ```
 gardener, spade